danydol/TL-DevOps-Test/README.md

 1. **Cluster Setup:**
    - Provision a Kubernetes cluster using a tool like `kubeadm`, `kops`, or `kind`.

+   - **Done with Minikube**

 2. **Nginx Deployment:**
    - Deploy nginx using helm this chart [nginx Helm](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx).
+Done
    - When you will deploy the chart as DaemonSet, when not.
 What are the disatvantage/advantage of a DaemonSet.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+I deploy the chart as DaemonSet when i want that each node will be automatically schedule the  pods on all nodes I wont do it when dont wnat this be automatically schedule and when also if i have a resource limitation
   Advantages:
 - DaemonSets are ideal for running node-specific tasks such as logging, monitoring, and system management, ensuring that each node runs the required service.
 - By running the same pod on every node, DaemonSets help maintain a consistent environment across the cluster.